-Students must have an approved dissertation proposal within eight (8) years of the dateof their first registration and have completed all requirements for the Ph.D. degree within ten (10) years from the initial term of registration.
+Students must have an approved dissertation proposal within eight (8) years of the date of their first registration and have completed all requirements for the Ph.D. degree within ten (10) years from the initial term of registration.
 Students unable to complete the program within this ten-year timeline may be subject to dismissal.

 Students who experience unexpected extenuating circumstances that inhibit their ability to complete all program/degree requirements within the ten-year timeframe, may request an extension of time of up to one (1) year (maximum).
-Extension requests must be received prior to the expiration of the ten-year timeframe for program/degree completion, during students last term of enrollment, for consideration.
+Extension requests must be received prior to the expiration of the ten-year timeframe for program/degree completion, during students' last term of enrollment, for consideration.
 Students must be in good academic and financial standing to be eligible for an extension.

-Independent-Study Basis and Taking a Course in Another Program that is published in the curriculum of the program under which the student is enrolled but is not currently offered (it would be taken under the supervision of a faculty member).
+Independent-Study Basis and Taking a Course in Another Program

+Each of these requires the student to submit a request for approval to the relevant department chair prior to registration.
+Independent-study basis means taking a course that is published in the curriculum of the program under which the student is enrolled but is not currently offered (it would be taken under the supervision of a faculty member).
 The student would register for the course prefix and number listed in the curriculum.
 Taking a course in another program means taking a course in one of the school's programs in which the student is not enrolled.
 For each of these cases, the department chair will review the student's record to determine the appropriateness of the request.
 If the request appears to be consistent with the student's program and school policies, the department chair will consult with the appropriate faculty member for possible approval and will notify the student of the decision and any requirements.